 Dealing with your estate as you wish is very important and in many situations may be affected by emotion.
 If a family member is omitted, for whatever reason, there is strong possibility that they may make a claim against the estate.

 When a family member is omitted from a Will or receives a less substantial bequest than expected, emotionally charged disputes can arise.
-Peter Fisher Lawyers is experienced in negotiating from both perspectives and can help you achieve a result which satisfies both parties.
-We also specialise in resolving disputes surrounding the effect and validity of Wills so that the wishes of the Will-maker are respected.

 Clients sometimes express concern that potential beneficiaries might assert that they should have received a greater share of an estate.
 In South Australia people who are permitted by law to challenge a Will include the spouse, defacto, children, grand-children, former spouses, or dependants of the deceased.